AB763 Blackface Amp Modifications

 To do the Fritz mod to the 65 Deluxe Reverb Reissue you would connect the output end of capacitor C5 to the output end of capacitor C12.
 Clip or remove resistor R12 at far right.
 Optionally jumper around resistor R35 (Vibrato Channel Mixing resistor next to R12).
 The circuit board has these parts labeled.

 Many AB763 players never use the Normal Channel since it has lower gain and no effects.
 If you don't use it you should consider voicing it as a "lead" channel by changing out only four components.
 Three of these component changes are from the 1987 Marshal "Plexi" lead channel preamp.
 They filter out excess bass frequencies that tend to boom or get muddy when severely overdriven.
 You will also gain some clean headroom and maximum volume because low frequencies use up a lot of the amps power so removing very low frequencies allows more amplification of the remaining audio frequencies.

 With these four changes you can push the Lead Channel very hard with gain and boost pedals and get a nice, tight, modern overdrive tone.
 Reverb and delay effects and hot humbucker pickups will also sound better through this "lead" channel because the reduction in low frequencies will keep the amp from being overwhelmed.
 This mod will also make the channel more pedal friendly in general.
 I really love the Lead Channel Mod.

 This mod will not affect the Vibrato Channel.
-Pairing this mod with the "Fritz Mod" above will send the Lead Channel through the reverb and tremolo effects and through the third preamp gain stage.
-You'll be able to run more reverb with the Lead Channel because the very low freqs aren't there to freak out the reverb circuit and springs.
+You'll also be able to run more reverb with the Lead Channel because the very low freqs aren't there to freak out the reverb circuit and springs.

 Here's an excellent demo showing the difference between the 5E3 unmodified Bright channel and the "Lead Channel:" kdj 5E3 Lead Channel YouTube Demo The difference between the Vibrato and "Lead Channel" won't be quite so stark in the AB763.